 It all started when I was only 6 months old.

-This was the beginning of my life long love affair with Volkswagens, specifically my father's Volkswagen, a Type 2 Campervan called "AZIZA", (Aziza in Arabic means dearest one or most beloved).
-This love eventually lead me to Jacks Garage in 2007.
-My older sister inherited our parents love of medicine and is now a consultant paediatrician, like our mother.
+This was the beginning of my lifelong love affair with Volkswagens, specifically my father’s Volkswagen, a Type 2 Campervan called “AZIZA”, (Aziza in Arabic means dearest one or most beloved).
+This love eventually led me to Jack's Garage in 2007.
+My older sister inherited our parent’s love of medicine and is now a consultant paediatrician, like our mother.

-Jacks Garage was established in the early 90's by a Kiwi gent call Grant.
-He and his wife decided to move back to New Zealand as their children were growing fast and they both felt New Zealand was by far a better place to be for their children's future.
-And so in June of 2007 I purchased the business from Grant the Kiwi.
-I kept on as many staff as possible, one of whom is now the general manager of the entire operation, Vaidas, like "the Maidas touch" Vaidas has his own unique touch with all Volkswagens alike.
+Jack's Garage was established in the early ’90s by a Kiwi gent called Grant.
+He and his wife decided to move back to New Zealand as their children were growing fast and they both felt New Zealand was by far a better place to be for their children’s future.
+And so in June of 2007, I purchased the business from Grant the Kiwi.
+I kept on as many staff as possible, one of whom is now the general manager of the entire operation, Vaidas, like “the Midas touch” – Vaidas has his own unique touch with all Volkswagens alike.

-Fast forward 10 years, while we were preparing a celebration for our first decade as a team, in June 2017 we had to cancel the festivities, out of the respect for those who sadly perished in the Grenfell Tower Fire tragedy.
-The Times wrote an article about us, how we as a small business with such proximity to the Tower were affected by the profound and unexpected fallout.
+Fast forward 10 years, while we were preparing a celebration for our first decade as a team, in June 2017 we had to cancel the festivities, out of respect for those who sadly perished in the Grenfell Tower fire tragedy.
+The Times wrote an article about us, how we as a small business with such proximity to the Tower, were affected by the profound and unexpected fallout.

-Electric vehicles and the conversion of classic Volkswagens into EVs (electric vehicles) thus future proofing these iconic vehicles has been a passion of mine for sometime.
+Electric vehicles and the conversion of classic Volkswagens into EVs (electric vehicles) – thus future-proofing these iconic vehicles – has been a passion of mine for some time.
 And so in early 2019 we finally managed to convert my first beetle Pugsley into an electric vehicle.
-This led me to eClassics in Stuttgart Germany who has been commissioned by Volkswagen themselves to build en EV conversion kit, utilising Volkswagens very latest EV components, direct from Volkswagen Group Components.
-After establishing a relationship with the wonderful people at eClassics Germany, we are now very proud and honoured to be the UK distributors of their EV conversion kits for Classic VW's.
+This led me to eClassics in Stuttgart Germany which has been commissioned by Volkswagen themselves to build an EV conversion kit, utilising Volkswagen’s very latest EV components, direct from Volkswagen Group Components.
+After establishing a relationship with the wonderful people at eClassics Germany, we are now very proud and honoured to be the UK distributors of their EV conversion kits for Classic VWs.
 Sky news very kindly wrote an article about this newly formed relationship.

-Since then there has been several publications and website who have written articles about our electric progress, some our posted on our home page, and here are a few more: Auto car December 19, Auto car February 2020, CAT Automotive Industry magazine.
+Since then there have been several publications and websites that have written articles about our electric progress, some you can see posted on our home page, and here are a few more: Autocar December 19, Autocar February 2020, CAT Automotive Industry magazine.